-5.2 Implementation of OfficeMATE
+5.1 Implementation of OfficeMATE

 The OfficeMATE slate is intended to be a small tablet that consists of a touchscreen with a pen interface.
-Another possibility is to use a transparent head mounted display in order to present the information in an augmented reality fashion.
 In the current implementation, we are using a commercially available laptop sized pen computer (Figure 2).

 Figure 2.
+OfficeMATE prototype